hugogirard/RagMultilanguageDemo/README.md

 #### 🗂️ Design Your Index Structure

-Consider creating an index that includes:
+Consider creating separate indexes for different strategies:
-- **Original content**: Exactly as provided by the source
+- **Native language index**: Stores content in original languages with multilingual embeddings
-- **Translated content**: Copy translated to a pivot language (typically English)
+- **Translated index**: Stores English-translated content with English embeddings
 - **Language metadata**: Track the original language of each document

-This dual-storage approach ensures:
+This approach ensures:
-- ✅ Multilingual content is preserved and searchable
+- ✅ Clear separation of strategies for easy comparison
-- ✅ High-quality English embeddings can be leveraged
+- ✅ Flexibility to choose the best strategy for your use case
-- ✅ Flexibility in choosing search strategy at query time
+- ✅ Ability to test and benchmark different approaches

 #### 🌐 Check Language Support